 Risk assessment process is a tool to identify, analyze and assess risks inherent in the business of insurance undertakings and assess the quality, sufficiency and adequacy compliance with the nature, scale and complexity of their business of methods used by insurance undertaking to manage those risks.
 Within the risk assessment process, on the basis of the results of the analysis of received information, impact assessment and risk and risk management system assessment and consequently determining for each insurance undertaking a risk score within the limits from “1” to “4”.

 The result of risk assessment process (risk score) is used to carry out effective supervision of insurance undertakings, including priorities and intensity of supervisory measures, plan on-site and off-site reviews and scope, goal and frequency of those reviews.

-In carrying out supervision of the insurance and reinsurance activity, in order to ascertain the compliance of the insurance company with the requirements laid down in the Insurance Law, the Financial and Capital Market Commission shall review the elements representing the operation of an insurance undertaking mentioned in the Section 44 of the Insurance and Reinsurance Law.
+In carrying out supervision of the insurance and reinsurance activity, in order to ascertain the compliance of the insurance company with the requirements laid down in the Insurance and Reinsurance Law, the Financial and Capital Market Commission shall review the elements representing the operation of an insurance undertaking mentioned in the Section 44 of the Insurance and Reinsurance Law.

-Minimum frequency of mentioned regular reviews and evaluations as well as the volume of resources necessary for applying of the supervisory measures to insurance undertaking according to individually determined risk score is laid down in the “Procedure for minimum frequency for regular review of elements laid down in Article 36 of Solvency II Directive and performing inspections”.
+Minimum frequency of mentioned regular reviews and evaluations as well as the volume of resources necessary for applying of the supervisory measures to insurance undertaking according to individually determined risk score is laid down in the “Procedure for minimum frequency for regular review of elements laid down in Section 44 of the Insurance and Reinsurance Law and performing inspections”.